elbert-git/TechnicalNotes/WebTech/Web3Topics/Truffle.md

 in the migrations folder, the files are numbered. they are executed sequencially.

-you can ignore the number 1. it's boiler plate.
+you can ignore the number 1. it's part of the project boiler plate.

 second file onward are your contracts migration.